Certified-Everlasting Quantum NIZK Proofs: Technical Overview

 We make use of the well-known hidden-bits paradigm \cite{FLS90} that we adapt to the shared EPR model for the context of obtaining certified-everlasting ZK.
 We note that Fiat-Shamir variants of previous interactive protocols would also bypass the impossibility in the EPR model.
 However, we find the hidden-bits approach to be cleaner and also helps to avoid the statistically far simulated CRS issue with \cite{STOC:CCHLRR19,C:PeiShi19} mentioned earlier.
 We also emphasize that we assume a common reference string in addition to the shared EPRs.
 This is because it is not clear how to simulate a structured reference string using EPRs unlike a common random string.
 Moreover, statistically sound NIZKs from LWE \cite{STOC:CCHLRR19,C:PeiShi19,STOC:Waters24,EC:WatWeeWu25} are all in the common reference string model.
-We believe that the NIZK of Bitansky and Paneth \cite{TCC:BitPan15} based on iO and OWFs would also work for our purpose, allowing to use EPRs alone as it only requires a common random string.
+While we could consider a more complex entangled state that could simulated arbitrary reference strings, we stick with EPR setups for their simplicity and practicality.
+We believe that the NIZK proof of Bitansky and Paneth \cite{TCC:BitPan15} based on iO and OWFs would also work for our purpose, allowing to use EPRs alone as it only requires a uniform CRS.